vkikhtenko/educational_projects/predicting_the_cost_of_cars/README.md

 ## Determining the cost of cars:

-The taxi company has collected historical data on taxi orders at airports.
-To attract more drivers during peak periods, you need to predict the number of taxi orders for the next hour.
+The car sales service is developing an application to attract new customers.
+It allows you to quickly find out the market value of your car.
+You need to build a model to determine the cost.

 ## Used libraries: